-Anyone interested in scheduling an appointment or in learning more about the Child Find Screening program may contact Dr. Jennifer Adams (adamsj@paec.org) 850-767-5300.
+Anyone interested in scheduling an appointment or in learning more about the Child Find Screening program may contact Darla Sutton, Consultant,

 Exceptional Student Education

 The goal of Exceptional Student Education (ESE) is to create and maintain learning opportunities for children with exceptionalities in regular educational programs.
 The focus of ESE is on the unique learning needs of the individual child identified with an exceptionality.